Publications

 d.
 Large-Scale Circulation and Climate Dynamics

-2. Li, Y., S-P. Xie, G. Zhang, Z. Wang, W. Wang, and Y Hou, 2022: Regional Perspective of Hadley Circulation and Its Uncertainties among Different Datasets: Spread in Reanalysis DatasetsJGR-Atmosphere, in press.
+2. Li, Y., S-P. Xie, G. Zhang, Z. Wang, W. Wang, and Y Hou, 2022: Regional Perspective of Hadley Circulation and Its Uncertainties among Different Datasets: Spread in Reanalysis DatasetsJGR-Atmosphere.

 3. Wang, Z., G. Zhang, T. Dunkerton, and F.-F., Jin, 2020: Summertime Stationary Waves Integrate Tropical and Extratropical Impacts on Tropical Cyclone Activity, Proc.
 Natl.
 Acad.
 Sci.
 U.S.A., 117, 22720-22726.